 WHAT DO I NEED TO KNOW ABOUT CYCLISTS?

-First things first, you should always expect cyclist in unexpected areas; never assume that, because cyclists may be uncommon, you do not have to consider the idea of sharing the road.
-This means, as a driver you should be checking your mirrors often and especially before turning.
+First things first, you should always expect cyclists in unexpected areas; never assume that, because cyclists may be uncommon, you do not have to consider the idea of sharing the road.
+This means, as a driver, you should be checking your mirrors regularly, particularly before turning.
 If you check your mirrors correctly, you may also notice that more often than not a cyclist can often appear to the left of your vehicle.
 Accidents often occur where a cyclist comes up to your left as you are turning left and they wish to go straight on.
 Always remain vigilant, even on the routes that you do every day and know like the back of your hand.

 You must ensure you are giving as much room as you possibly can when overtaking a cyclist.
-As per highway code Rule 163 you should be one full cars width away.
+As per The Highway Code Rule 163, you should be one full car’s width away.
 The width allows the cyclist to freely move if there is a drain, debris or pothole in the way.